Skip to main content

 Match tasks with skills and experience

 Social loafing is common when people find something particularly challenging or complex.
-Employees have unique strengths and weaknesses, so assign tasks based on their individual skills and experience.
+Employees have unique strengths and weaknesses, so assign tasks based on individual skills and experience.

 Keep teams small